excellalabs/intro-to-functional-scala/README.md

 res0: Json = JsObject(Map(name -> JsString(Homer), address -> JsString(742 Evergreen Terrace)))
 ```

 ### Section 2.
 6 - Concurrency

+#### Futures and Promises

+A future is a placeholder object for a value that may not exist yet becuase of an async operations that hasn't yet completed.
+Callbacks populate the future with the actual value when it's ready.
+The execution to get said value happens in an `ExecutionContext` - similar to an `Executor`, it can execute computations in a new, pooled or the current (discouraged) thread.

 ### Section 2.
 7 - Testing: Scalatest and Specs